-- .1 All plant materials shall meet the following criteria: - (a) Plants shall have the ability to withstand adverse conditions such as airborne pollutants, maximum sun exposure and reflected heat from pavements, high winds and abrasive forces, occasional snow loading and exposure to salt from road clearing operations, and limited root zone soil volumes. - (b) Plants shall be hardy to Zone 7 or colder. - (c) Plants shall be capable of reduced water demand following a one year establishment period. - (d) Plants shall have relatively low maintenance attributes including: fine to medium leaf size and canopy density; non-fruit bearing or having only berry-sized non-staining fruits; low susceptibility to disfiguring or fatal diseases and infestations; infrequent demands for pruning, fertilizing and other cultural requirements. - (e) Plants shall be of appropriate size and form at maturity to meet criteria in Section 14.02 Driver Visibility and Clearance. - .2 Lawns/Fine Grass, Rough Grass and Wildflowers: - (a) Sod shall be used on all lawn/fine grass areas.
+- .1 All plant materials shall meet the following criteria: - (a) Plants shall have the ability to withstand adverse conditions such as airborne pollutants, maximum sun exposure and reflected heat from pavements, high winds and abrasive forces, occasional snow loading and exposure to salt from road clearing operations, and limited root zone soil volumes. - (b) Plants shall be hardy to Zone 7 or colder.

+- (c) Plants shall be capable of reduced water demand following a minimum of two years establishment period.
+(REVISED MAY 2020) - (d) Plants shall have relatively low maintenance attributes including: fine to medium leaf size and canopy density; non-fruit bearing or having only berrysized non-staining fruits; low susceptibility to disfiguring or fatal diseases and infestations; infrequent demands for pruning; fertilizing and other cultural requirements. - (e) Plants shall be of appropriate size and form at maturity to meet criteria in Section 4.02 Driver Visibility and Clearance. - .2 Lawns/Fine Grass, Rough Grass and Wildflowers: - (a) Sod shall be used on all lawn/fine grass areas.
 Seeding shall require approval of the City Engineer. - (b) Rough grass and wildflowers areas shall be seeded.
 Seeding method shall be noted on drawings. - (c) Areas to be seeded with grades greater than 4:1 and/or highly erodible soils shall be hydroseeded with a nurse crop seed mix, a hydraulically applied erosion control mulch, or erosion control blanket.
-Erosion control method to be noted on drawings.

-- .3 Trees shall be selected such that: - (a) Boulevard or 'street' trees shall be of a single species/cultivar on either side of the street within a given block.
-Median tree species may vary. - (b) Street trees species shall vary between intersecting streets. - .4 All street trees shall meet the following criteria: - (a) Compact or upward branching structure. - (b) Ability to withstand pruning for pedestrian, vehicle and/or building clearance without compromise to tree health or form. - (c) Absence of species/varietal characteristics of structural weakness, susceptibility to wind damage, or thin, easily damaged bark. - .5 Select street trees according to proposed site conditions either from: Table 14-2, or - (a) An alternative source provided that the proposed trees meet the site criteria contained within the relevant Parts of Table 14-2 and all other criteria contained in this section. - (b) Obtain written approval from the City Engineer for tree selections not taken from Table 14-2.
+Erosion control method to be noted on drawings. - .3 Trees shall be selected such that: - (a) Boulevard or 'street' trees shall be of at least two different genus, species and cultivar, alternately planted, within a given block.
+Median tree species may vary.
+(REVISED MAY 2020) - (b) Street trees species shall vary between intersecting streets. - .4 All streets trees shall meet the following criteria:

+- (a) Ability to withstand pruning for pedestrian, vehicle and/or building clearance without compromised to tree health or form. - (b) Absence of species/varietal characteristics of structural weakness, susceptibility to wind damage, or thin, easily damaged bark, - .5 Select street trees according to proposed site conditions either from: Table 14-2 or: - (a) An alternative source provided that the proposed trees meet the site criteria contained within the relevant Parts of Table 14-2 and all other criteria contained in this section. - (b) Obtain written approval from the City Engineer for tree selections not take from Table 14-2.